 I would definitely recommend this yarn.
 It has all the features I would want, especially for the type of projects I usually make and design.
 Wander yarn is easy to work with, I like the colour options and the way it drapes is an added extra for sure.
 A big bonus for wearables!

 I would love to see if this line expands in the future with even more colourway options and perhaps adding different weights.
 I think this would be fabulous as DK yarn and provide even more flexibility and options in ways of crocheting and pattern designing.

 That’s a wrap on my experience with Furls Wander acrylic yarn.
 Have you worked with this yarn before?
 What kind of projects have you made…or would make with it?
 I’d love to hear!
 Drop me a comment below and let me know.

 Remember those Furls hooks that I mentioned up above?
 I wrote a review for those when I first received them from my hubby!
 If you’d like to check it out, you can read it here: Furls Crochet Hook Review

-Don’t forget, if you need a project idea, you can find my Cozy Travels Neck Warmer pattern for free on my blog with paid versions in both my Etsy and Ravelry shops.
-Keep an eye out for the matching scarf pattern coming soon.
+Don’t forget, if you need project ideas that use Wander yarn, you can find my Cozy Travels Neck Warmer and Rows of Happy Scarf free on my blog with paid versions in both my Etsy and Ravelry shops.
 I hope you enjoy!
 Happy Crocheting!